ahamedraashid/AcmeCorporation/README.md

 ### Admin User
 * Email: johnwick@gmail.com
-* passowrd: password123
+* password: password123

 ### Customer
 * Email: jason@gmail.com
-* passowrd: password123
+* password: password123

 Can login to the system by clicking on login button on top right corner on nav bar.